 - your hobbies and interests

-Many house sitting websites will also require you to complete the verification of your identity.
+Many house sitting websites will also require you to complete the ID verification.

 —> Be Prompt to Apply for House Sitting Opportunities

 Many other potential house sitters are registered on the sites, so it helps to be prompt in applying for house sitting jobs.

 When you apply, you can include an introductory message.
 Show that you’re a mature person and that their home and pets will be in good hands with you.